-(a) Made a landing and completely offloaded its entire catch of other fish; or

-(11) Notwithstanding any other provision in these Regulations, a person may retain, possess and dispose of Pacific halibut taken with trawl gear only as authorized by Prohibited Species Donation regulations of NOAA Fisheries.
+- (a) made a landing and completely offloaded its entire catch of other fish; or - (b) submitted to a hold inspection by an authorized officer. - (11) Notwithstanding any other provision in these Regulations, a person may retain, possess and dispose of Pacific halibut taken with trawl gear only as authorized by Prohibited Species Donation regulations of NOAA Fisheries.